roROHITg/Library-Management-System/README.md

 ## Contributions
 Contributions are welcome!
 If you have suggestions, find bugs, or want to add new features, please open an issue or submit a pull request.

+## License
+This Library Management System is open-source and available under the [MIT License](https://www.mit.edu/~amini/LICENSE.md).